Learn about what’s NEW in health insurance for Plan Year 2021

 The individual health insurance market in Nevada consists of on-Exchange and off-Exchange plans.
 These are plans that are compliant with the Affordable Care Act (ACA) and cover all essential health benefits (EHB).
 EHBs are a set of health care services that must be covered with no “annual or lifetime dollar limits.”
 To view a general summary of Nevada EHBs visit http://doi.nv.gov/Healthcare-Reform/Individuals-Families/.

 Open Enrollment is the time to actively purchase health insurance for the following year.
-This takes place from November 1st until December 15th.
+This usually takes place from November 1st until December 15th.
 On October 2nd of every year, the Division posts on its website the plans and the rates for such plans that will be available to buy during open enrollment.
-So which insurance companies will be selling health insurance next year?

 The Silver State Health Insurance Exchange (Exchange)